abnakore/Pygame/tic_tac_toe/README.txt

+How To play:
+1. Select from the modes available (single player or multiplayer).
+2. The game is played on a grid that's 3 squares by 3 squares.
+3. You are either X or O, your friend (or the computer if the mode selected is single player) is either O or X.
+4. Players take turns putting their marks in empty squares.
+5. The first player to get 3 of his/her marks in a row (up, down, across, or diagonally) is the winner.
+5. When all 9 squares are full without winning, the game is a tie.

 About me:
 I am Abdullahi Abdurrazaq Nakore, I started my programming journey in the year 2020 when I was 14